gophercon/gc15/content/sponsor/gold/bugsnag.md

 type = "sponsor"

 +++
-Bugsnag detects crashes in every popular programming language and framework, automatically collecting useful diagnostics to help you resolve your errors quickly.
+Bugsnag detects crashes in your deployed Go applications, and applications written in almost all other popular programming languages and frameworks.
+You’ll spend a fraction of the time finding and fixing bugs, leaving you to work on the projects that matter most.
+Bugsnag automatically collects useful diagnostic information, and alerts you to crashes so you can resolve errors quickly.